 If the distance is 1 inch or more than 1 inch, it’s considered a high shank sewing or industrial sewing machine.

 What is a low shank sewing machine?
 Detailed Explanation in 2021

 Most domestic sewing machines are low shank.
 But if you want to make sure you can measure the distance as described above.
-Low shank sewing machines provide you versatile sewing capabilities with their different presser feet.
+Low shank sewing machines provide you with versatile sewing capabilities with their different presser feet.
 In comparison, high shank or industrial sewing machines have limited sewing options.
 Industrial sewing machines are designed for specific tasks; they are not multipurpose.